d-sacre/godot-game-jam-template/README.md

 - Settings system including saving of User Settings to file
 - A test scene with basic 3D World settings
 - Prepared for integration of Debug Tools (currently included: fps display)
+- Export fully configured for Windows, Linux and Web

 # How to Use
 In theory, it should be very simple: